Split Rock at West Harbour Bluff on Providenciales

 Flying pelicans at West Harbour Bluff in the Turks and Caicos

-West Harbour Bluff is part of the Frenchman’s Creek and Pigeon Pond Nature Reserve and the area is great for birdwatching.
+West Harbour Bluff is part of the Frenchman’s Creek and Pigeon Pond Nature Reserve.
+The area is great for birdwatching.

 West Harbour Bluff and the adjacent Frenchman’s Creek Nature Reserve support large populations of the brown pelican, which can often be seen flying in flocks.